 For more recipe inspiration, you can also check out my list of the best diabetic breakfast recipes.
 It’s full of healthy low-carb breakfast ideas.

 When you’ve tried this recipe, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 High Protein Chocolate Overnight Oats with Almond Milk

-- 3. Take out of the fridge and stir with a spoon to an even consistency.
+- Take out of the fridge and stir with a spoon until the consistency is even.

 - Sprinkle almonds and berries on top before enjoying (optional).